shio-yaamaa/three-js-practice/ImmediateTodo.md

 - inconsistency of parent <-> childrenStars
 - Tween.start() after setting all the callbacks @ZoomManager line 80
 - easing of lineTween
+- save the cameraControls' state (active or inactive)